Chapter 171 — Driver's License

 Chapter Violations; Misdemeanors

-Willfully violating any provision of the driver's license chapter is a misdemeanor, unless a specific section says the …
+Willfully violating any provision of the driver's license chapter is a misdemeanor, unless a law declares the violation …

 171.245